audiobookshelf/audiobookshelf-api-docs/source/includes/_podcasts.md

 }
 ```

 This endpoint matches the podcast's episodes using quick match.
 Quick match populates empty details.
-Does not overwrite details unless the "Prefer matched metadata" server setting is enabled or the `override` query parameter is `1`.
+It does not overwrite details unless the "Prefer matched metadata" server setting is enabled or the `override` query parameter is `1`.

 ### HTTP Request